auca/com.410/Practice_Tasks/Practice_01.md

 Ensure not to submit any binary files (object files and executables).
 Your grade will be lowered for that.
 You will get zero for a late submission.
-You will get zero if the auto-grading script cannot parse your commit, clone your repository, check out the commit, find your source files under the specific names the instructor was using during the class, build the sources, run your programs.
+You will get zero if the auto-grading script cannot parse your commit ID, clone your repository, check out the commit, find your source files under the specific names the instructor was using during the class, build the sources, run your programs.
 You will also get zero if your programs' output format is not the same as that outlined in the samples.

 ### Documentation